Professor of Religious Studies

 Elizabeth Agnew received her PhD in Religious Studies from Indiana University in 1999.
 She earned a BA in History from Brown University and MA degrees in Religious Studies and History from Indiana University.
-Her teaching and research focus on religious diversity and identity in American culture, religious ethics, discourses and practices of nonviolence and war, and gender studies.
+Her teaching and research focus on religious diversity and identity in American culture, religious ethics, theories and practices of war and nonviolence, and gender studies.

 Professor Agnew’s book, From Charity to Social Work: Mary E. Richmond and the Creation of an American Profession (University of Illinois Press, 2004), was named a Choice Outstanding Academic Title in 2005.
-She has published articles on Richmond, on the American social philosopher and peace activist Jane Addams, and on religious studies pedagogy, in edited collections and in the journals Locus Social, Soundings, Peace & Change, Teaching Theology & Religion, and Pakistan Journal of American Studies.
-The immersive learning oral history and documentary film project, “Muslims in Muncie,” which she directed as a Virginia B. Ball Fellow in 2018, received the Oral History Association’s Non-Print Format Award in 2019 and the Midwestern History Association’s Alice Smith Prize in Public History (2020).
+She has published articles on Richmond, on the American social philosopher and peace activist Jane Addams, and on religious studies pedagogy in Soundings, Peace & Change, Teaching Theology & Religion, and Pakistan Journal of American Studies.
+The immersive learning oral history and documentary film project, “Muslims in Muncie,” which she directed as a Virginia B. Ball Fellow in 2018, received the Oral History Association’s Non-Print Format Award (2019) and the Midwestern History Association’s Alice Smith Prize in Public History (2020).
 The project’s transformative work is the subject of her essay, “On (Not) ‘Humanizing’ Muslims: Challenge and Opportunity in an Oral History Project with American Muslims,” in the Oral History Review, Vol. 49, Issue 2 (2022).